kyleRhess/kyleRhess/README.md

 _A random quote_
 ___
-***Programmers are in a race with the Universe to create bigger and better idiot-proof programs, while the Universe is trying to create bigger and better idiots.
-So far the Universe is winning.
+***A tail call allows a function to return the result of another function without leaving an entry on the stack.
+Tail recursion is a specific case of tail calling.
--- Rich Cook***
+-- ASPN : Python Cookbook : Explicit Tail Call***
 ___
-##### Updated on: 02/27/2022, 18:14:12
+##### Updated on: 03/05/2022, 18:04:58
 ###### Quotes from [erickedji](https://gist.github.com/erickedji/68802)